Highbury is the Moor Green home that Joseph Chamberlain had built.

 architectural practice of

-libraries and baths with red brick and terracotta facades.
+Gothic styled schools, libraries and baths with red brick

 The Chamberlain Memorial Fountain, which still stands in